Kiddions643/ModestMenu/README.md

-# The best external Mod Menu available Version 0.9.9 :dollar:
+# The best external Mod Menu available Version 0.9.9 :dollar: (outdated)

 If you don't feel like spending hours grinding for money or just want to protect yourself from God Mode hackers, the ***Modest Menu*** is the right choice.